 - Exercise.
 Regular exercise, either seated indoor exercise or a walk around the neighborhood or local park are great ways to channel energy and help maintain a regular routine.
 Regular exercise has also been shown to help maintain cognition in older adults.

 Another great way to help a loved one with Alzheimer’s to feel safe is to partner with a trusted, professional home care agency like Visiting Care Giving Services.
-Our St. Charles caregivers are specially trained in techniques that can help reduce anxiety, agitation and other challenging behaviors in individuals with Alzheimer’s or dementia.
+Our Chesterfield dementia care team is specially trained in techniques that can help reduce anxiety, agitation and other challenging behaviors in individuals with Alzheimer’s or dementia.
 Let our compassionate care team develop a customized plan of care that involves memory care activities, regular exercise, reminiscing and so much more.

-Contact us today at (636) 493-9058 to learn more about our home and respite care services and to schedule a complimentary in-home assessment with one of our knowledgeable St. Charles caregivers.
-To learn if we offer care in your community, please visit this page of our website.
+Contact us today at (636) 493-9058 to learn more about our home and respite care services and to schedule a complimentary in-home assessment with one of our knowledgeable caregivers, expertly trained in dementia care serving Chesterfield and surrounding communities.
+To learn if we offer care in your community, please visit the service area page on our website.